Impact of primordial black holes on heavy neutral leptons searches in the framework of resonant leptogenesis: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:leptogenesis} we discuss the scenario of sub-TeV resonant leptogenesis.
 In particular, we describe the seesaw model and the relevant Boltzmann equations to compute the final baryon asymmetry of the Universe, and we report the standard constraints on the active-sterile mixing parameter as a function of the right-handed neutrino mass scale.
-In Sec.~\ref{sec:PBH} we delineate the physics of Primordial Black Holes and their impact on the evolution of cosmological observable.
-Then, in Sec.~\ref{sec:results} we report our main results which quantify the interplay between the parameter space of sub-TeV resonant leptogenesis and the one of Primordial Black Holes.
+In Sec.~\ref{sec:PBH} we delineate the physics of PBHs and their impact on the evolution of cosmological observable.
+Then, in Sec.~\ref{sec:results} we report our main results which quantify the interplay between the parameter space of sub-TeV resonant leptogenesis and the one of PBHs.
 Finally, in Sec.~\ref{sec:conclusions} we draw our conclusions.